po8klasie/po8klasie/README.md

 :uk: The simplest and fastest search engine for Warsaw high schools.
 Now in version 2.0. <br />
 Soon available in production for everyone!

+If you want to contribute to WarsawLO, please read our [contribution guide](CONTRIBUTING.md).

 > *NOTE*: App available at warsawlo.pl is just a prototype and is currently sourced from [warsawlo repo](https://github.com/WarsawLO/warsawlo).